QUT-Digital-Observatory/youte/README.md

 The `--lang` returns results most relevant to a language.
 Not all results will be in the specified language: results in other languages will still be returned if they are highly relevant to the search query term.
 To specify the language, use [ISO 639-1 two letter code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), except that you should use the values `zh-Hans` for simplified Chinese and `zh-Hant` for traditional Chinese.

 The `--region` returns results viewable in a region.
 It does *not* filter videos uploaded in that region only.
 To specify the region, use [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

+The `--location` and `--radius` options define a circular geographic area to filter videos that specify, in their metadata, a location within this area.
+This is *not* a robust and reliable way to geolocate YouTube videos, hence should be used with care.

+-  `--location` takes in 2 values - the latitude/longitude coordinates that represent the centre of the area
+-  `--radius` specifies the maximum distance that the location associated with a video can be from that point for the video to still be included in the search results.
+It must be a number followed by a unit.
+Valid units are `m`, `km`, `ft`, and `mi`.
+For example, `1500m`, `5km`, `10000ft`, and `0.75mi`.

+Both `--location` and `--radius` have to be specified if they are to be used, otherwise an API error will be thrown.

 ### Sort results